ga-dc/outcomes/roadmap/week06/readme.md

 - Time to meet 1:1 with your coach

-- Get your headshot taken

-- While you aren’t meeting, please work on outcomes materials!
+- While you aren’t meeting with your coach, please work on outcomes materials!

 ## Homework
 Homework due next Monday at 6 pm: [Final LinkedIn Profile] (https://github.com/ga-dc-outcomes/linkedin-profile)